With $70M from Alphabet, United Masters replaces record labels

 It was Larry Page himself that pushed Alphabet to lead the startup’s $70 million Series A. “People don’t know Larry was actually a drummer.
 He has a deep sensitivity for the artist” says Stoute.
 Page was stunned that musicians couldn’t keep track of the fans that bring in the most cash and retarget them.
 So Page worked with Google’s Corp Dev leader David Drummond, a former radio DJ, to invest all the cash United Masters needed.

-The Google family is quite gungho about upending the recording industry.
+The Google family is quite gung-ho about upending the recording industry.
 The first investment of GV (Google Ventures) was Kobalt, a music distribution and rights service.
 It’s raised over $200 million to track to publish artists’ work and track down royalties, but Kobalt now also buys music copyrights and stops short of helping performers market their tours and t-shirts.

 Musicians trust him unlike some technologists.
-Born in Queens, NY, he used to manage local heros Nas and Mary J. Blige, turning them into icons.
+Born in Queens, NY, he used to manage local heroes Nas and Mary J. Blige, turning them into icons.
 Talking to him, you get the distinct sense that he’s fed up with seeing other musicians get screwed over.
 He refers to United Masters more like a movement than a mere software company.

 Music Tech Is Inevitable, Not The Enemy